The Ancient Ballads

 Synopsis

 A captain of a ship (the Sweet Trinity or Golden Vanity or Golden Willow Tree of the title) laments the danger it is in; Sir Walter Raleigh complains that it was captured by a galley, but the more common complaint is that it is in danger from another ship, which may be French, Turkish, Spanish, or (especially in American variants) British.
 A cabin boy offers to solve the problem.
-The captain promises him rich rewards, which vary enormously between versions.
-The boy swims to the enemy ship, bores holes in its hull, and sinks it.
+The captain promises him rich rewards, which vary between versions, but often contain land, and the promise that the boy may marry the captain's daughter.
+The boy swims to the enemy ship, bores holes in its hull with an auger, and sinks it.

 Printings